jesusferm/Nautilus-BackSpace/README.md

-# BackSpace Nautilus 43
+# BackSpace Nautilus on Gnome 43, 44

-Use key backspace to back directory in nautilus 43, 44, support and tested on Fedora 37, 38 Beta, if any use distro based debian ajust the packge
+Use key backspace to back directory in nautilus on gnome 43, 44, support and tested on Fedora 37, 38 Beta, if any use distro based debian ajust the packge

 ## Install dependencies package